Quantum metrology in the presence of correlated noise via Markovian embedding

 This construction of rescaling the parameter according to different $\Delta t$ implies that in the limit of $\Delta t\rightarrow 0$, the dynamics $\Lambda_{\Omega,\Delta t}^S$ is effectively Markovian and can be described by a master equation similar to Eq. (\ref{master}) but with a constant decay rate (say $\gamma_c$) instead of $\gamma(t)$, where $\gamma_c$ can be evaluated as the solution of the following equation,

-In the above, $c_1(t_i)$ and $t_i$ are same as Eq. (\ref{rescaling}).
-Consequently, the Markovian bound in Ref. \cite{Arpan2025} should be valid in this limit.
-To show this, we add the Markovian bound curve that correspond to $\gamma_c = 1.14$, which is the solution of Eq. (\ref{rescale-Markov}) for $t_i =\Delta t =0.5$ and corresponding $\gamma_0=2.457$ (with fixed $\lambda\sim\tau_B^{-1}=2.5)$.
-Clearly, this provides a valid upper bound to the QFI computed for the \textit{fresh-environment} model but not for the correlated one.
-This shows the crucial role of the memory about the system, carried through the system-environment correlation in the estimation problem.

-One can also notice an interesting characteristic in the plots for case of fresh environments.
-As we keep decreasing $\Delta t$, the QFI increase but then saturates very quickly.
-Understandably, in the limit of $\Delta t\rightarrow0$, the \textit{fresh-environment} model approaches to a Markovian amplitude damping dynamics with a constant decay rate $\gamma_c$, as explained before.